SCIA-Premium/RecSys_2022/README.md

 We used a **truncated SVD** to reduce our items **sparse matrix** to 12 components.
 This matrix allowed us to find easily and faster the **embedding items** of each items.
 We had just to compare the value of their components in the matrix

 ## Machine Learning

-For the machine learning part, we used two different models to generate our submission.
-The first one is a logistic regression and the second one is a simple RNN (Recursive Neural Network).
+For the **machine learning** part, we used two different models to generate our submission.
+The first one is a **logistic regression** and the second one is a simple **RNN** (Recursive Neural Network).

-When evaluating the models on a test dataset, the logistic regression gave us a decent accuracy score of 79,99% , whereas the RNN gave us a quite better score of 80,91%.
+When evaluating the models on a test dataset, the logistic regression gave us a decent **accuracy score** of 79,99% , whereas the RNN gave us a quite better score of 80,91%.

+To improve our results, we thought that removing some features could be a solution.
+So we decided to use only the **15 most used features category** and retry our experimentation.
+We got as result an accuracy of 80,00% with the logistic regression and 80,92% with the RNN.
+We concluded that it does not really improve the performance of our predictions, because it could be based on the sample used as data, that is generated randomly.

 <img src="https://github.com/Pypearl/PTML/blob/main/readme_images/supervised_vis.png" alt="Supervised_Visualization">